airbytehq/airbyte/docs/connector-development/config-based/understanding-the-yaml-file/incremental-syncs.md

     lookback_window:
       description: How many days before start_datetime to read data for (ISO8601 duration)
       type: string
+    global_substream_cursor:
+      title: Whether to store cursor as one value instead of per partition
+      description: If parent stream have thousands of partitions, it can be more efficient to store cursor as one value instead of per partition.
+Lookback window should be used to avoid missing records that where added during the sync.
+      type: boolean
+      default: false
     start_time_option:
       description: Request option for start time
       "$ref": "#/definitions/RequestOption"